pniemczyk/shadow_form/README.md

 [![Dependency Status](https://gemnasium.com/pniemczyk/shadow_form.svg)](https://gemnasium.com/pniemczyk/shadow_form)
 [![Code Climate](https://codeclimate.com/github/pniemczyk/shadow_form/badges/gpa.svg)](https://codeclimate.com/github/pniemczyk/shadow_form)

-Fat model with validation on all cases always causes problems in the future.
+Fat model with validation in all cases always causes problems in the future.
 So my solution is ShadowForm.
-Now you can have your original model without validation and use form when you need it.
+Now you can have your original model without validation and the form when you need it.

 ## Installation